Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### iOS AEPEdge 1.2.0

-* Adds XDM Imeplementation Details to each Experience Event sent to the Edge Network.
+* Adds XDM Implementation Details to each Experience Event sent to the Edge Network.
 * Fixes generic network error format to conform to EdgeEventError type so they are dispatched back to the caller correctly.

 ### Android Edge 1.2.0

-* Adds XDM Imeplementation Details to each Experience Event sent to the Edge Network.
+* Adds XDM Implementation Details to each Experience Event sent to the Edge Network.

 ## December 20, 2021